The Bankrate promise

 With thousands of car options available, there’s no best car for everyone, but there is a best one for you.
-Base your choice on your needs.
-Because there are so many options out there, research your budget, your buying options, your fuel economy preferences and more before you step foot on a car lot.
+How to choose a car ultimately comes down to your needs and your budget.
+Because there are so many models, know your budget, understand your buying options and research before you set foot on a car lot.

 How to find the best car for you